wangsw/PrivacyAmplification/README.md

 &check; LDP randomizers, metric LDP randomizers, and some multi-message randomizers

 &check; closed-form bounds and numerical bounds.
-The numerical bound costs 20 second for n=1,000,000 and 2 minutes for n=100,000,000.
+The numerical bound costs 20 seconds for n=1,000,000 and 2 minutes for n=100,000,000.
 For better efficiency (but less tighter bound), use large tolerance (e.g., tol=\delta/n) or small number of iterations (e.g., T=10)

 &check; tight parallel composition